AncientRoman/SublimeOpenFileOverSSH/README.md

 # SublimeOpenFileOverSSH v1.3.0
-A Sublime Text 4 Plugin that allows a file to be opened on a Remote Machine over ssh and seamlessly edited and saved back to the remote machine
+A Sublime Text 4 plugin that allows a file to be opened on a remote machine over ssh and seamlessly edited and saved back to the remote machine

 ## Installation
 Clone or download this repo into the Sublime Packages folder.<br>